-Nevada legalized sports betting alongside live and off-track horse betting way back in 1949 and was the first state to have a regulated sports betting market.
+Nevada legalized sports betting alongside live and off-track horse betting on March 29th, 1949 becoming the first state to have a regulated sports betting market.
 In the decades since, the state has become synonymous with all forms of gambling and until quite recently, it was the only state where you could legally bet on sports.

 In fact, from 1949 right up until 2018, Nevada had a monopoly on sports betting in the USA.